-RUCSONHS has approved three types of excused absences.
-These include 1) university excused absence as approved by the provost, 2) illness that requires visitation of a health care facility (a note documenting your visit is required from the healthcare provider), and 3) documented death of a family member.
+Reinhardt University School of Nursing has approved four types of excused absences.
+These include a 1) a work-sanctioned event (RN-BSN students only), 2) university excused absence as approved by the Provost, 3) illness that requires visitation of a health care facility (a note documenting your visit is required from the healthcare provider), and 4) documented death of a family member.
 All other absences will be considered unexcused unless prior arrangements are made and approved by the course coordinator/faculty.
-Because didactic/clinical contact hours must be met in nursing content to pass a course, participation in institutional activities must be arranged so they do not occur simultaneously with class, clinical, lab, or simulation activities.
-Due to the rigor of nursing curriculum and the standard expectation of professional conduct, students are expected to make a concerted effort to attend every class meeting.
+Because didactic/clinical contact hours must be met in nursing content to pass a course, participation in institutional activities must be arranged so they do not occur simultaneously with class, clinical, lab, or simulation activities Due to the rigor of nursing curriculum and the standard expectation of professional conduct, students are expected to make a concerted effort to attend every class meeting.
 Students absent from one class (whether excused or unexcused) will be required to meet with the program coordinator/faculty member.
-Students absent from more than one class will be required to meet with the program coordinator/faculty to outline an attendance plan for remaining classes and to determine if successful completion of the course is possible.
+Students absent from more than one class, will be required to meet with the program coordinator/faculty to outline an attendance plan for remaining classes and to determine if successful completion of the course is possible.